sweattep/modern_quotes/README.md

 >In New York, a retailer might price a designer handbag at 2.2 or 2.3 times the wholesale price.

+>It's never about accent.
+It's sound and timing.
+Stressing the correct syllable and using the natural timing of English is something that should be front and center

 >A mere four seconds of intense intervals (training), repeated until they amount to about a minute of total exertion, lead to rapid and meaningful improvements in strength, fitness and general physical performance among middle-aged and older adults

 >He collected the interviews, he realized he had a book on his hands, and spent the next few months selling it